 |Mental Health and Counseling Fee||$58|

 The Immunization and Disability Fee covers the cost of administering the immunizations, the PPD tuberculin skin tests, and the care and treatment of students with positive PPD conversions, as well as the cost of long-term disability insurance.
 Tuition charges cover tuition, use of all facilities of instruction, general medical and health services, and library services.
-Medical Imaging students pay a one-time $100 Clinical Administrative Fee for their first semester of enrollment to cover background checks and drug testing required for clinical rotations.
+Medical Imaging students pay a one-time $100 Clinical Administrative Fee for their first semester of enrollment to cover background checks and drug testing required for clinical rotations and a one-time transcript fee of $70.

 Part-time students (those registered for a course load of less than 12 hours) pay one-twelfth of the full-time rate for each semester hour.
 Health services for part-time students are limited to outpatient consultation.
 Special standing students are under the same financial regulations as regular health professions students.